-167 Certain design mistakes have been made in that auction which was claimed to be a failure by Binmore 168 and Klemperer (2002).
+Atiyas and Dogan have discussed that either the government was not aware of the tradeoff between generating revenue and encouraging the competition in the auctions or prioritized the revenue [1].
+Binmore and Klemperer has claimed that the design of the auction was not successful and suggested that the GSM auction in Turkey should be carefully designed and exposed to the experimental tests[14].
 The auction was decided to be executed according to the State Bidding Law.
-169 Thus, it was required to have consecutive sealed tender auctions rather than a simultaneous one for 170 the licenses.
-More critically, the price of the first license was determined to the minimum value of the 171 second license.
+Thus, it was required to have consecutive sealed tender auctions rather than a simultaneous one for the licenses.
+More critically, the price of the first license was determined to the minimum value of the second license.